 Fractional Interest (shared) ownership of Private Cars is sold.

-As their improvements are completed, about 60 cars with 175 bedrooms will be introduced with five years.
+As their improvements are completed, about 60 cars of all configurations will be introduced with five years.

 Click on the following cars for related information.